njtierney/naniar/README.md

 Future Work
 ===========

-`naniar` will be undergoing more changes over the next 6 months.
+`narnia` will be undergoing more changes over the next 6 months.
 The current plan is to submit it for rOpenSci onboarding by the end of January, and then to submit it to CRAN after that.

 Other plans to extend the `geom_missing_` family to include: